Mantonherre/Ports-360/README.md

 The sample FastAPI service is available at [http://localhost:8000/docs](http://localhost:8000/docs).

-Add `smartport.local` to `/etc/hosts` pointing to `127.0.0.1` to access the stack through Traefik using HTTPS.
+Add `ports360.online` to `/etc/hosts` pointing to `127.0.0.1` to access the stack through Traefik using HTTPS.

 Traefik exposes the internal services under distinct path prefixes: